 Divine Providence Children's Home supports orphans through educational opportunities and positive nutrition.
 The organization offers a sponsorship program to assist youth with school fees and has developed a student leadership program.

 Western Education Advocacy and Empowerment Program (WEAEP) supports marginalized groups through psychosocial support, skills training, and advocacy.
-Established as a volunteer-run organization, WEAEP aims to empower women and children through literacy programs and microfinance initiatives.
+A volunteer-run organization, WEAEP empowers women and children through literacy programs and microfinance initiatives.

 Introduction to the East African Village

 The town of Kakamega is situated on the edge of world renowned rainforest, not far from Lake Victoria.
 Along with its exceptional natural beauty, Kakamega offers an authentic representation of East African village life.
 Yet, two-thirds of the region’s population falls below the poverty line, directly relying upon the water and land resources surrounding their communities.
 With seventy-five percent of the workforce engaged in agriculture, Kenyan farmers face growing problems of soil erosion, deforestation, water pollution, and desertification.
 FSD's community partners focus on sustainable technologies to combat environmental degradation--as well as healthcare measures that target pressing medical issues.
 The situation with HIV/AIDS is particularly striking in the Kakamega region, where awareness levels remain low and medical facilities are few and far between.

 Intern: Christopher Waybill

 The Kakamega Environmental Education Program (KEEP) and Intern Christopher Waybill are putting the “rain in rainforest” with a pilot program to construct pico-hydration systems that harness the energy supplied by rainfall.
 KEEP will use this energy to bring electricity to small structures called bandas used by tourists and locals alike.

 Topic: Women’s empowerment